fiberplane/fiberplane/fiberplane-ui/src/theme/README.md

 ## Updating the theme with updated Figma values

-1. Open Figma and open all files on the left sidebar;
+1. (when only having read access) Open Figma and open all files on the left sidebar;
 2. Build the plugin locally & run in Figma (follow instructions in the [plugin repo](https://github.com/oscarvz/figma-plugin));
 3. Copy the generated CSS into `src/theme/figma/variables.ts` and the TS object